 You’ll want to avoid using your propane in case any of the connections became damaged.
-Having a portable electric heater that plugs into your electric will keep all of you warm, assuming your house batteries are okay.
+Having a portable electric heater that plugs into your electricity will keep all of you warm, assuming your house batteries are okay.

 Driving Your RV in the Snow and Ice

 There are more opportunities to RV in the winter than ever before.
-Ski lodges now have RV parking with electrical hookup and excellent bathhouses that are the same standard as the resort itself.
+Ski lodges now have RV parking with electrical hookups and excellent bathhouses that are the same standard as the resort itself.
 State parks and private campgrounds are staying open all year for those that enjoy snowmobiling and winter sports.
-Ice House RV category is expanding for those that enjoy ice fishing.
+The Ice House RV category is expanding for those that enjoy ice fishing.